 The Katharine A. Lembright Award and Lecture recognizes and encourages excellence in cardiovascular research by established nurse scientists.
 It honors Katharine A. Lembright, who as the American Heart Association's assistant director for nursing from 1960-81, played an important role in the development and growth of the Council on Cardiovascular and Stroke Nursing (CVSN).

-- The candidate must be a current AHA partner and have maintained membership in the council for a minimum of five years.
+- The candidate must be a current AHA partner and have maintained an active partner status in the council for a minimum of five years.

 - The candidate must have an established track record in cardiovascular research (grants and publications).

 - The candidate must have been actively involved in the American Heart Association.